 A little enthusiasm goes a long way.

-Lectures don’t need to be boring, and the best way for instructors to ensure that their students are engaged is to be engaged themselves.
+Lectures don’t need to be boring, and the best way for instructors to ensure that their students are engaged in to be engaged themselves.
 In general, learner engagement increases when instructors display energy and enthusiasm by speaking quickly.
 This is the opposite of what is recommended for in-person lectures, where speakers are often encouraged to slow down to allow for better comprehension.
-But remember: MOOC students can easily stop, rewind, and review if they miss something.
+But remember: with video e-learning students can easily stop, rewind, and review if they miss something.

 On average, learners watch only two or three minutes of a tutorial, but they watch those two or three minutes multiple times.
 In contrast, they usually watch a lecture only once.
 Videos should be optimized depending on their type.
 Lectures should present the most important information clearly and in a way that is easy to understand the first time.
 Tutorials can be improved with tools like content tags and bookmarks that facilitate re-watching, for example, by using LectureScape, the enhanced video player I described in a previous article.

-For organizations that do decide to create their own MOOCs, these results demonstrate the importance of proper planning.
+For organizations that do decide to create their own video e-learning solution, these results demonstrate the importance of proper planning.
 Here is a quick guide to putting the recommendations from this research into action:

 - Chunk your content into pieces as short as possible.